 When Insurance Will Cover Plastic Surgery Procedures

-“It’s impossible to get a purely cosmetic procedure covered by insurance,” says Dr. Joseph Michaels, plastic surgeon with Michaels Aesthetic and Reconstructive Plastic Surgery in Bethesda, Maryland.
+“It’s impossible to get a purely cosmetic procedure covered by insurance,” says Dr. Joseph Michaels, plastic surgeon with Michaels Aesthetic and Reconstructive Plastic Surgery in Bethesda, MD.
 That’s the bad news.

-The good news is that procedures considered “medically necessary” very well may be covered, even if they also serve to enhance your physical appearance.
-So breast reduction to treat your aching back, or excess skin removal following dramatic weight loss are sometimes covered.
+The good news is that procedures considered “medically necessary” may be covered even if they also serve to enhance your physical appearance.
+For example, breast reduction to treat your aching back or excess skin removal following dramatic weight loss are sometimes covered.
 It all comes down to your insurance carrier and plan.

 Your insurance company may adhere to the following definitions supplied by the American Medical Association (AMA) in order to determine whether a procedure should be covered.

 Reconstructive surgery: Reconstructive surgery refers to surgery performed on abnormal structures caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease.
 This can include surgery to improve function or to give a normal appearance.

 Reconstructive surgeries to correct birth defects and trauma are regularly paid for by insurance.
 For example, if you were born with ears that were deformed through the birthing process or disease, or should you have dramatically asymmetrical breasts, you may be able to use insurance to pay for cosmetic surgery.